mrhid6/SatisfactoryServerManager/README.md

 # SatisfactoryServerManager

 ## Introduction
-Satisfactory Server Manager (SSM) is a webpage designed to manage and control you satisfactory dedicated server.
+Satisfactory Server Manager (SSM) is a webpage designed to manage and control multiple satisfactory dedicated server instances.

-As a **note** this project has been tested with the Experimental Satisfactory dedicated servers.
+As a **note** this project has been tested with the Early Access Satisfactory dedicated servers.
 SSM is subject to change.

 ## Tests & Approvals: